 La Esmeralda's industry-leading environmental sustainability practices and support for its employees and their families have made us proud to partner with the Peterson family for many years.
 Learn more about their sustainability efforts on their website.

 ~ ~ ~

-For the month of December, this coffee will be produced twice a week, on Tuesdays and Thursdays.
+This coffee will be produced once a week, on Tuesdays.
 All coffee and merchandise in your order will be produced and shipped on the same day unless you specify otherwise in the Order Notes section of your shopping cart.
 Please see our Shipping FAQs for more details.